Final report for LS17-286

 Co-investigator of a 6-state USDA-NIFA funded project on irrigation efficiency to which I bring in integrated crop-livestock aspects.

 Directing undergraduate and graduate students in applied research on grassland soil health and cover crops.

 Research summaries in the e-newsletter of Texas Alliance for Water Conservation (TAWC).

 Farm tours and grazing demonstrations for classes from Texas Tech University and other universities.

 Presentations or co-authorships for 8 water conservation conference and 1 grassland conference on the role of forage-livestock systems in conserving irrigation water and adapting to climate change.

-Co-advised one undergraduate student on a Southern SARE Young Scholar Enhancement Grant.
+Co-advised two undergraduate student on a Southern SARE Young Scholar Enhancement Grant.

 The same types of activities are planned for 2019-2020.

 Publication citations in 2018 on work related to water conservation in irrigation and in grassland-livestock systems; senior authors noted by * are advisees of Dr. West: